 Rule 405.
 Customers

-No Participant shall carry an account for or enter an Order in the name of a Customer unless the Participant has entered into a Written agreement with the Customer that is in compliance with Applicable Law and Seed SEF Rules.
+No Participant shall carry a Trading Account for or enter an Order in the name of a Customer unless the Participant has entered into a Written agreement with the Customer that is in compliance with Applicable Law and Seed SEF Rules.

 Each Participant must; (i) ensure that the Customer is an ECP at the time of execution of any Swap; (ii) subject every Swap executed for the Customer to the terms of Seed SEF Rules insofar as they are applicable to that Swap; (iii) in relation to any Swap executed for the Customer, be able to comply with all requirements of Seed SEF Rules and any other arrangements, provisions and directions given by Seed SEF; and (iv) provide Seed SEF (and its authorized representatives), access to all information in connection with or related to its SEF Activity necessary for monitoring and enforcement of Seed SEF Rules.